understanding bird behavior, with cornell’s dr. kevin mcgowan

 The instructor was Dr. Kevin McGowan, who has made a career of observing birds and asking and answering the why part.
 His Ph.D. in Biology from the University of South Florida focused on social development of Florida scrub-jays, and since 1988, when he came to Cornell University, he has been studying the social and reproductive behavior of crows.
 Kevin helped create the All About Birds website—an online resource that I literally use daily, and recently, he co-edited and wrote much of “The Second Atlas of Breeding Birds in New York State.”

 Kevin McGowan joined me on the public-radio show and podcast to talk about bird behavior–and how we can learn to look more closely and more insightfully add up what we’re seeing.
-Read along, or listen on the player below or at this link to the September 7, 2015 show.

 my q&a on bird behavior, with dr. kevin mcgowan of cornell